Shrip6/Shrip6/README.md

 <h1 align="center">Hi 👋, I'm Jyoti Patel</h1>
 <h3 align="center">A passionate frontend developer from India</h3>

+- 💬 Ask me about **My name is Jyoti Patel and I work as a software engineer and web developer.
+I have experience in a variety of programming languages and web development frameworks, and I am always keen to learn new technologies.
+I am a quick learner and have a good eye for detail, which makes me well-suited for these roles.
+I am also a strong team player and have good communication skills, which are essential for working in these fields**

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 </p>